how to write a product requirements document

 Confluence PRD template

 This template is a part of Confluence – a popular team organization tool for creating and sharing content.
-And it has a variety of templates, which you can access by signing up to Confluence.
-It’s minimalistic, easily editable, and has tons of features.
+It has a variety of templates, which you can access by signing for Confluence.
+It’s uncomplicated, easily editable, and has tons of features.

 But one of its core benefits is synchronization with other Atlassian tools, such as Jira or Trello.
 So if your team already uses those, you can easily link them in the doc or create direct references to Jira epics and issues.